ANNIE DARLING

 The encaustic medium fascinates me.
 While many artists choose traditional methods of painting with the wax, I am curious about what else the medium can do and I spend much of my time exploring unconventional methodologies beyond the scope of typical creative techniques.
 My creative process involves painting on large wood panels that require me to continually move around them.
 As my body travels around the painting—dripping, ironing, and fusing the pigmented wax into place—I am constantly assessing the state of the composition: the relationship of each element to one another, color, hue and saturation, detail in the mark-making and properties of each layer; adjusting as necessary.
 It is an intimate conversation between me and the work, where each layer—every element—informs the next.
 The result is a work of art so unique and intricate it can never be recreated.

-As a child I was immersed in the visual arts: my father was a commercial photographer, my mother an interior designer, my uncle a sculptor, and my cousins: print makers, writers, musicians.
-My interest in art was fueled by their work, as well as frequent visits to the museums and galleries of Chicago where I was drawn to contemporary art.
+As a child I was immersed in the visual arts: my father was a commercial photographer in Chicago, my mother an interior designer, my uncle a professor of sculptor at Cooper Union in New York.
+My cousins are print makers, writers, authors and musicians.
+My interest in art was fueled by their work, as well as frequent visits to museums and galleries where I was drawn to contemporary art.

 Each time I returned home from a museum outing—filled with passion—I would paint or draw my own interpretation of the images that inspired me.
 Even the tactile experience of the mediums excited me.
 When I started drawing in colored pencil, I loved the feeling of the pencil etching its way down the paper.
 When I began painting, I felt a similar energy as the brush stroked the canvas.
 In my encaustic work, I find pleasure in the feel of the iron as it glides over the hot wax; and I appreciate the second tactile experience of the finished product.